-- evidence that you attempted to resolve the claim directly with the Merchant; - a detailed description of what you purchased; - proof that any delivery or return was made or failed (as appropriate); - an explanation, and any supporting evidence, of why your claim meets the criteria in this policy; and/or - any other evidence we need to resolve your claim.
+- Evidence that you attempted to resolve the claim directly with the Merchant. - A detailed description of what you purchased. - Proof that any delivery or return was made or failed (as appropriate). - An explanation, and any supporting evidence, of why your claim meets the criteria in this policy. - Any other evidence we need to resolve your claim.